axibase/atsd/tutorials/getting-started-export.md

 ## API Client

-The database provides a build-in API Client to test the REST API endpoints.
+The database provides a build-in API Client to test REST API endpoints.
 This section shows how to export data using the [series query](../api/data/series/query.md) endpoint.

 Open **Data > API Client** page.